oracle/python-cx_Oracle/doc/src/index.rst

 =====================================

 **cx_Oracle** is a module that enables access to Oracle Database and conforms to the Python database API specification.
-This module is currently built against Oracle 11.2 and 12.1 and works for both Python 2.x and 3.x.
+This module is currently tested against Oracle Client 11.2, 12.1 and 12.2 and Python 2.7, 3.4, 3.5 and 3.6.

 **cx_Oracle** is distributed under an open-source :ref:`license <license>` (the BSD license).